swr06/VoxelPathTracer/README.md

 # Voxel Path Tracer
-An ***UNFINISHED*** and ***VERY EXPERIMENTAL*** Voxel Path Tracing Engine which has an emphasis on performance and graphics.
-This engine was mostly made as an experiment and a tool to help me learn more about light transport, volumetrics and intersection algorithms.
+An unnamed ***UNFINISHED*** and ***VERY EXPERIMENTAL*** Voxel Path Tracing Engine which has an emphasis on performance and graphics.
+This engine was mostly made as an experiment and a tool to help me learn more about light transport, physically based rendering, volumetrics and intersection algorithms.
 This engine was coded from scratch using C++17 and the modern OpenGL programmable pipeline (OpenGL 4.5+ and GLSL version 430+ required)

 ## Project status